Image by Aditya Saxena on Unsplash

 However, what I know is that we don’t have to continue to embody that story.

-Awakening to the Third Age, a Multidimensional Life
+Awakening to our Third Age or Third Act, a Multidimensional Life

 What I know is that we can Pause, get our bearings and transition to another path, our Third Age, our Multidimensional Life.